ia-toki/tcframe/docs/topic-guides/submission.rst

     ./runner

-Then, you can simulate a submission, by executing:
+Then, you can "submit" a solution, by executing:

 .. sourcecode:: bash

     ./runner submit [<submissionCommand>]

-where <submissionCommand> is the command for executing the submission.
+where <submissionCommand> is the command for executing the solution.
 If it is omitted, then the command will be the original solution command used in the generator.

 For example, suppose you have written a generator for a problem.
 Your friend also has written an alternate solution to the problem, and he wants to check whether his solution agrees with yours.
-Let's assume that his solution file is **alt_solution**.cpp.
-Compile it into **alt_solution**, place it in the same directory of the runner, and then run
+Let's assume that his solution file is :code:`alt_solution.cpp`.
+Compile it into :code:`alt_solution`, place it in the same directory of the runner, and then run

 .. sourcecode:: bash